 The Record of School Achievement (RoSA) is a cumulative credential.
 It is for Year 10, 11 and 12 students leaving school prior to the Higher School Certificate.
-In 2021, Meriden had two students who required the award of a RoSA.
+In 2022, Meriden had no students who required the award of a RoSA.